predictbase/documentation/README.md

 Whether it’s sports, finance, politics, or entertainment — you can predict, participate, and profit in an open and permissionless environment.

 ---

+## Quick Start

+1. Connect your wallet
+2. Explore active markets
+3. Place a bet using USDC
+4. Wait for the market to resolve
+5. Claim your winnings

+---